Your support helps us to deliver innovative solutions

 A partnership between PHS Community Services Society, Vancouver Coastal Health and BC Centre on Substance Use, with funding from Health Canada, SAFER provides regulated alternatives to toxic street drugs.

-In consultation with program physicians, up to 200 patients per year will be prescribed pharmaceutical-grade options including injectable opioid agonist treatment (iOAT), fentanyl patches, tablets and powder.
+In consultation with program physicians, patients will be prescribed pharmaceutical-grade options including fentanyl patches and powder for witnessed consumption.

 The dose of the medication is titrated to the participant.
-This means that the medication is trialled at low doses and gradually increased to establish an individual’s tolerance and appropriate, safe dosage.
+This means that the medication is trialed at low doses and gradually increased to establish an individual’s tolerance and appropriate, safe dosage.